- Home

 Profile

-Prof. Patrick Tan is Dean (Designate) and Provost’s Chair in Cancer and Stem Cell Biology at Duke-NUS Medical School, Singapore.
+Professor Patrick Tan is Dean (Designate), Senior Vice Dean (Research) and Provost’s Chair in Cancer and Stem Cell Biology at Duke-NUS Medical School, Singapore.
 He is also Executive Director of PRECISE (Precision Health Research Singapore) coordinating Singapore’s National Precision Medicine program, and Professor (adjunct) at Duke University, USA.
 He received his B.A. (summa cum laude) from Harvard University and MD PhD degree from Stanford University, where he received the Charles Yanofsky prize.
 Other awards include the President’s Scholarship, Loke Cheng Kim scholarship, Young Scientist Award (A-STAR), Singapore Youth Award, Chen New Investigator Award (Human Genome Organization), President’s Science Award, Japanese Cancer Association International Award, Public Administration Medal (Silver), Exemplary Public Service Award, and NUS University Research Recognition Award.
 He has received the American Association for Cancer Research (AACR) Team Science Award as Team Leader, and Genome Valley Excellence Award by the Government of Telangana (India).
 He is a member of the American Society for Clinical Investigation (ASCI), Association of American Physicians (AAP), the Singapore Bioethics Advisory Committee (BAC), a Board Member of the International Gastric Cancer Association, Global Alliance for Genomics and Health (GA4GH), Board of Editors for Science and Cancer Discovery, and an advisory member for Qatar Precision Health Institute.

 Mr Gregory Vijayendran SC

-BAC Deputy Chair; Senior Counsel and Partner, Rajah and Tann Singapore LLP
+Bioethics Advisory Committee (BAC) Deputy Chair; Senior Counsel and Partner, Rajah and Tann Singapore LLP

 Profile